-- GPRS data counter and scroll to check the amounts of sent and received data in last session, data sent and received in total, and to clear the counters.
-The counters unit is a byte.
-To clear the counters, the security code is needed. - GPRS connection timer scroll to check the duration of the last GPRS connection or the total GPRS connection.
+- GPRS data counter.
+Scroll to check the amounts of data that were sent or received data in last session, data sent and received in total, and to clear the counters.
+The counter unit is a byte.
+The security code is required to clear the counters. - GPRS connection timer.
+Scroll to check the duration of the last GPRS connection or the total GPRS connection.
 You can also clear the timers.
-To clear the timers, the security code is needed.
+The security code is required to clear the timers.